House of Worth: The Revived House of Worth

-In 1999, the House of Worth fashion brand was revived by entrepreneurs Dilesh and Hitesh Mehta.
+In 1999, the brand House of Worth was revived by entrepreneurs Dilesh and Hitesh Mehta.
 The fashion and perfume intellectual properties were consolidated from the original firm's various family and corporate descendants into a single corporate entity.
-Giovanni Bedin became its principal designer after previously working for Karl Lagerfeld and Thierry Mugler.

-The house attempted to revive the couture operation with the first new collection presented for the Spring/Summer 2010 seasons.
-The look updated and modernized Edwardian corsets which were elaborately decorated with lace and feathers.
-The voluminous crinolines of the nineteenth century were now ballerina-like skirts of tulle netting.
+Giovanni Bedin became its principal designer.
+Couture operations were launched for the Spring/Summer 2010 seasons.
+The look updated and modernized Edwardian corsets elaborately decorated with lace and feathers.
+The voluminous crinolines of the nineteenth century were turned into ballerina-like skirts of tulle netting.
 The short (65 cm) skirts would also be featured in subsequent couture collections.

-The following year, the house introduced its first prêt-à-porter collection, to be sold in the United States under the label Courtworth.
-The renewed couture effort, however, was unsuccessful, and the last collection premiered during the Fall/Winter 2013 season.
+The prêt-à-porter label Courtworth was launched in 2011 in the United States.
+The last couture collection was presented during the Fall/Winter 2013 season.

 The revived house continues to produce perfumes.
 It reissued Dans la Nuit (2000) and Je Reviens (2005) in reformulated versions.
 It also introduced new scents Je Reviens Couture (2004), W Superbe, Joyeux Retour, and Courtisan.